Office of Origin: Student Affairs

 Lake Michigan College strives to resolve all student complaints in a fair and expedient manner.
 This policy and procedure pertains to non-civil rights* related complaints that involve issues that are general in nature and are not related to instruction or academic matters, such as complaints about non-teaching college staff, the parking lot, snow removal, bathroom maintenance, facility issues, etc. Student who have complaints that involve instruction or academic matters, such as evaluations of academic work (e.g., examinations, quizzes, papers, final course grades, etc.), and/ or failure of a faculty member to follow College policies and/or procedures as they relate to instruction or academic matters, should refer to the Student Complaint – Academic Policy and Procedure.

-Students who want to file a complaint regarding general, non-academic College operations should report their concerns to the Executive Director, Students or his/her designee.
+Students who want to file a complaint regarding general, non-academic College operations should report their concerns to the Director, Advising or their designee.
 The following steps outline the requirements of the students as well as the timeline for the General Complaint Process:

-- Verbal or written student complaint(s) should be submitted to The Executive Director, Students or his/her designee.
-The Executive Director, Students or his/her designee will consider the merits of the complaint and will take any and all action they consider appropriate or necessary to resolve the concerns raised in the complaint.
+- Verbal or written student complaint(s) should be submitted to The Director, Advising or their designee.
+The Director, Advising or their designee will consider the merits of the complaint and will take any and all action they consider appropriate or necessary to resolve the concerns raised in the complaint.
 At this level, the student may request to remain anonymous.
 Students having a complaint may submit the complaint either verbally or in writing at any time.
-The Executive Director, Students will respond to the complaint within 7 business days.
+The Director, Advising will respond to the complaint within 7 business days.

-- If the student’s verbal or written complaint is not resolved to the student’s satisfaction and the student chooses to continue to pursue the complaint further, the student must submit a request in writing (making the complaint a formal complaint) to the Executive Director, Students or his/her designee requesting further resolution.
-The written request must be submitted within 10 business days of notification of the Executive Director, Students resolution to the informal complaint.
+- If the student’s verbal or written complaint is not resolved to the student’s satisfaction and the student chooses to continue to pursue the complaint further, the student must submit a request in writing (making the complaint a formal complaint) to the Director, Advising or their designee requesting further resolution.
+The written request must be submitted within 10 business days of notification of the Director, Advising resolution to the informal complaint.
 The written request must include the specific nature of the complaint, reasons for filing the complaint, all documentation supporting the complaint, and specific remedy requested.
-The Executive Director, Students or his/her designee will seek a resolution by using the following means:
+The Director, Advising or their designee will seek a resolution by using the following means:

 Contact the appropriate college employee who is responsible for the college operation that a complaint has been lodged against and arrange a meeting between the parties involved to discuss a possible resolution.
 The written complaint will be forwarded to all appropriate parties involved in the conflict prior to the meeting.

-If a satisfactory resolution is concluded, then the appropriate college employee who received the complaint shall notify the Executive Director, Students that the complaint has been resolved, and an appropriate entry shall be recorded in the LMC Student Complaint Log.
+If a satisfactory resolution is concluded, then the appropriate college employee who received the complaint shall notify the Director, Advising that the complaint has been resolved, and an appropriate entry shall be recorded in the LMC Student Complaint Log.

 Formal Complaint Log